What’s the Best Market Intelligence Software?

 - No advanced search capabilities including synonym recognition

-- Lack of additional content sources such as expert calls, earnings transcripts, and brokerage reports
+- Lack of crucial market research content sources such as expert calls, earnings transcripts, and brokerage reports

 AlphaSense